INFORMSJoC/2022.0012/subfun/README.md

   - *matvec_N_ALM.m*: compute a Hessian times a vector
   - *Proj_dknorm.m*: Compute the projection on the ball with center 0 and radius r in the sense of the dual norm of k-norm
   - *Proj_inf.m*: Compute the projection on the ball with center 0 and radius r in the sense of ell_{inf} norm
+  - *psqmr_knorm_N_ALM.m*: solve a Newton linear system by the preconditioned symmetric QMR
 ### Subfunctions called by the main function *SIRPN_CD.m* include:
   - *CD.m*: coordinate descent algorithm for solving subproblems of ***S-IRPN***.
   - *phi_eps_fun.m*: calculate the function value, first-order derivative, second-oeder derivative of phi defined in Appendix E of the supplementary materials